Poaching the Redwoods

 Coming April 2017

-In 2013, an alarming number of National Park redwood trees were shorn of their knobby protrusions, called burls.
-The trees were disfigured by thieves aiming to sell distinctive burl wood to luxury furniture retailers.
+In 2013, an alarming number of Redwood National Park redwood trees were shorn of their knobby protrusions, called burls.
+The trees were disfigured by thieves aiming to sell the distinctive burl wood on the black market.
 One team was bold enough to fell an entire tree for its burl.
-Kirk Crippens and Gretchen LeMaistre read about these trees in the news and were motivated to go and see them.
-Rangers from the Redwood National and State Parks assisted them in accessing and photographing each site.
-From 2013 to 2016, they made many visits to the National Park redwood forests of Humboldt County, California.
+Concerned over the welfare of these iconic treasures, Kirk Crippens and Gretchen LeMaistre worked with park rangers to access each damaged tree.
+From 2013 to 2016, they made many visits to the redwood forests of Humboldt County, California, observing the trees in changing light and seasons.